Punjabi culture: Secular themes

 Usually displayed less conspicuously, there were also wall painting depicting sexual or erotic themes.
 It was a common practice to decorate the walls of Islamic and Hindu palaces with erotic scenes.
 The Sikh royalty and nobality during the reign of the Sikh Empire had their residences embellished with these erotic wall paintings.
 General Paolo Avitabile had his private residence quarters decorated with figures of scantily clad dancing girls and Indic deities in the act of making love.
 At the Rani Mahal of erstwhile Nabha State, there are wall paintings of couples having sex in various positions, settings, and emotions based upon the Koka Shastra treatise.
-However, it is important to note that these erotic-based murals were limited mostly to the areas frequented by the upper-classes of the Punjabi society at the time.
+These erotic-based murals were limited mostly to the areas frequented by the upper-classes of the Punjabi society at the time.

 Weddings

 Punjabi wedding traditions and ceremonies are traditionally conducted in Punjabi and are a strong reflection of Punjabi culture.
 While the actual religious marriage ceremony among Muslims, Hindus, Sikhs, Jains, Buddhists and Christians may be conducted in Arabic, Urdu, Punjabi, Sanskrit, Hindi or Pali by the Qazi, Pundit, Granthi or Priest, there are commonalities in ritual, song, dance, food, and dress.
 The Punjabi wedding has many rituals and ceremonies that have evolved since traditional times and itself have evolved in Pakistani Punjab and Indian Punjab.